If the Holiday Season left you feeling sluggish and heavy, know that your body is resilient and can get back on track sooner than you think!

 As we start a new year, many of us feel the temptation to go into extremes: diets that emphasize deprivation, harsh workout routines and severe calorie restriction… but before you jump into the next regime, give yourself and your body a few days to get back to normal.

-1- Mix 1 tbsp. apple cider vinegar in 1 little pure water and sip throughout the day: this does wonders to help balance blood sugar levels helping tackle the post-holiday cravings.
+1- Mix 1 tbsp. apple cider vinegar in 1 little filtered water and sip throughout the day: this does wonders to help balance blood sugar levels, helping tackle the post-holiday cravings.

 2- Avoid weighing yourself for at least 1 week: in another article, linked here, I explain how stress leads to elevated cortisol levels, possibly leading to weight gain.
 For most people, weighing themselves is a huge source of stress so try to avoid putting this extra pressure on yourself.